MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 _**If you have any questions about whether a material is appropriate to characterize in the Breakerspace, please ask before bringing it to the lab.**_

+### <a name="background"></a> Background collection

+Before collecting spectra, it is necessary to collect a background reading.
+The OMNIC software will automatically subtract the background from your sample spectrum, so it makes sense to collect a background that is relevant to your particular sample.
+If you are characterizing a solid or powder, the normal background will be air.
+If you are measuring an aqueous sample, and want to have water subtracted, you would collect a background of deionized water, or whatever whatever water your sample is dissolved in.
+If a sample is attached to a substrate such as a glass slide, you would collect the background on a clean section of the substrate.

 ### <a name="sample-prep"></a> Sample preparation and loading:

 To maximize signal strength, it is important that the sample is in good contact with the entire ATR window.